 Beginning Start by saying what happened in the beginning.
 Middle Say what happened in the middle of the story.
-Next Say what happened next.
-My own sta End How did the story end? n fill in the following mind map.
+My own story Next Say what happened next.
+End How did the story end?
+Then fill in the following mind map.
 Who are the characters?
 What is the setting?
 Where does the story happen?

-What happens?
-What will you our mind map to write a rough dra - Ack your fria and to adit your draft
+What will you write about?